-Tonight – on September 23, 2016 – you won’t see the moon and the Gemini stars, Castor and Pollux, at nightfall or this evening.
-From most of the world, you’ll have to wait until midnight or later to see the waning crescent moon and the Gemini stars climbing over the eastern horizon.
+Tonight – on September 14, 2017 – you won’t see the moon and the Gemini stars, Castor and Pollux, at nightfall or this evening.
+From most of the world, you’ll have to wait until well after midnight to see the waning crescent moon and the Gemini stars climbing over the eastern horizon.
 Your best bet is to get up before dawn to view the moon and the Gemini stars, when the moon, Castor and Pollux are much higher up in the sky.

 After the moon, Castor and Pollux rise tonight, they’ll go westward and upward throughout the wee morning hours for the same reason that the sun goes westward during the day.
-The Earth spins eastward beneath the heavens once a day, causing the sun, moon, planets and stars to rise in the east and to set in the west each day.
-Any celestial object – such as the sun, moon, planet or star – transits – reaches its highest point in the sky – midway between rising and setting
+The Earth spins eastward beneath the heavens, causing the sun, moon, planets and stars to rise in the east and to set in the west each day.
+Any celestial object – such as the sun, moon, planet or star – transits (reaches its highest point in the sky) midway between rising and setting.

 On the average, the moon moves 13o eastward in front of the constellations of the zodiac each day.
 (For reference, the diameter of the moon spans about one-half degree.)
 So, on the average, the moon rises and sets about 50 minutes later daily.
 The moon’s change of position relative to the backdrop stars is due to the moon’s orbital motion around Earth.